rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  as you're going into sleep.
 *  And that may be of help too.
 *  So those are the only two that I would give
-*  with the same caveat that get everything else straight.
+*  with the same caveat that get everything else straight,
-*  Stop worrying about buying supplements
+*  stop worrying about buying supplements
-*  and thinking it's going to be a quick fix.
+*  and thinking it's going to be a quick fix,
-*  Get the basics in place.
+*  get the basics in place.
 *  And then we can think about fine tuning you
 *  for the final couple of percent optimization
 *  that you get from supplements.
 *  Terrific answer.
 *  The final question of this sixth and final episode
 *  of this podcast series on sleep with Dr. Matthew Walker.
-*  I'm so sad.
-*  I don't want to leave.
+*  I'm so sad, I don't want to leave.
 *  I don't want to stop speaking about sleep.
-*  Well, we can always do another.
+*  We can always do another.
 *  I would love to.
-*  If the literature changes, it evolves.
+*  If the literature changes, it evolves it.
-*  We can do another and another is the following.
+*  We can do another and another.
+*  Is the following.
 *  If you could give just one tip for getting better sleep,
 *  what would that be?
 *  Regularity.